Roundup Along the Belle Fourche, 1890, photo by John C. H. Grabill.

 tracts of land by claiming that he had resided upon it.
 At the same time, however,

 Warren had served as City Councilman in Cheyenne.
-Another tactic was to control
+Indeed, the practice of claiming large tracts led to

 the water.
 Thus, as an example, the giant Pratt and Ferris Cattle Company simply diverted